 There are more recognisable acting faces such as Jamie Farr and William Christopher from M*A*S*H (1972-83).
 Both add to the silliness but which to be honest I could have done without.
 This was a shame this plot was added after the film’s more promising start.

 Yet after the egg roll scene, the plot became an almost contrived attempt to find a happy ending to the film.
 Other fun features included the use of a split-screen effect – sadly only the one time – remembered more fondly in Pillow Talk and carried out more memorably in Down With Love.
 Doris Day’s frocks were fantastic, and I must admit I had wardrobe envy more than a few times.

 Day was her usual chirpy self and it was sad she stopped making movies after this one.
 She definitely is more suited to romantic comedy type roles.
-It a shame didn’t have more roles like this as her scenes with Hershey were lovely and touching.
+It’s a shame she didn’t have more roles like this as her scenes with Hershey was lovely and touching.
 Hershey gave a fabulous debut as the spoilt little daddy’s princess usurped by her new stepmother.